caringo90/seagrave-academic/content/home/experience.md

         * Managing pursuit teams responding to multi-million dollar bids/RFQs/RFPs.
         * Facilitating strategy sessions, war rooms, and mock presentations to prepare for presentations to clients.
         * Utilizing Adobe InDesign, Photoshop and Illustrator to create pre-sells for clients.
-        * Utilizes Microsoft CRM to create and maintain client accounts and action items
+        * Utilizing Microsoft CRM to create and maintain client accounts and action items

 - title: Media and Outreach Conslutant
     company: Global-5 Communications, Inc.